 Step 2: Fit the Damper

-After the tube and damper are warm, hold them with a rug or a towel (so that you don’t burn your hands) and try to insert the tube in the damper.
+After the tube and damper are warm, hold them with a rug or a towel (so that you don’t burn your hands) and try to insert the tube into the damper.

 Step 3: Attach the Tube